iivanoo/covid-apps-observer/code/README.md

 $ # Clone the source code of covid-apps-observer
 $ git clone https://github.com/iivanoo/covid-apps-observer.git

-$ # Move into the code directory
+$ # Move into the project's directory
-$ cd covid-apps-observer/code
+$ cd covid-apps-observer

 $ # Setup the virtual environment for the project, so that you do not interfere with the other
 $ # Python configurations in your machine